typelevel/Laika/docs/using-laika/structure.md

-When the document contains only one level 1 headline as the first headline, with all following section headlines being level 2 or lower, than the first headline is automatically picked as the title.
+When the document contains only one level 1 headline as the first headline, with all following section headlines being level 2 or lower, then the first headline is automatically picked as the title.

 This is the default behaviour of reStructuredText, while Markdown does not have the concept of a title.